Silvia Brunelli - Associate Professor

 Regeneration of muscle fibers, lost during pathological muscle degeneration or after injuries, is sustained by generation of new myofibers, Progenitors in the muscle comprise quiescent myogenic cells, the satellite cells, that are primary stem cells responsible for skeletal muscle regeneration after damage and vessel-associated progenitors, such as the mesoangioblasts (MAB).
 Using a genetic lineage tracing approach, a transgenic mouse expressing an inducible Cre under the control of an endothelial specific promoter we have provided new insights on the distinctive characteristics of the extraembryonic and embryonic hemogenic endothelium and we have identified for the first time the in vivo counterpart of embryonic MAB (Azzoni et al, 2014).

 We also shown that macrophages are necessary for efficient vascular remodeling in the injured muscle.
 When phagocyte infiltration is compromised endothelial-derived progenitors undergo a significant endothelial to mesenchymal transition (EndoMT).
 This together with an inefficient tissue remodeling contributes to the accumulation of collagen, fat and significant fibrosis.
 Our findings provide new insights in EndoMT in the adult skeletal muscle, and suggest that endothelial cells in the skeletal muscle may represent a new target for therapeutic intervention in fibrotic diseases (Zordan et al, 2014).
-We are extending these studies to another diseases, both of genetic and acquired origin such as Fibrodysplasia Ossificans Progressive (FOP) (Cappato et al, High throughput screening for modulators of ACVR1 transcription potentially applicable to the treatment of Fibrodysplasia Ossificans Progressiva, in revision Disease and Models and Mechanisms) and Systemic Sclerosis (Nicolosi et al, 2016).
+We are extending these studies to diseases, both of genetic and acquired origin such as Fibrodysplasia Ossificans Progressive (FOP) (Tirone et al, 2019).

 Main topics of the group